 Can you recite the five main freedoms protected by the First Amendment?
 If not, you aren't alone.
 The New York Times, citing a recent study by the First Amendment Center at Vanderbilt University, revealed that just over half the people surveyed knew that our First Amendment protects freedom of speech, under 25% knew that it protects freedom of religion, under 20% knew that it protects freedom of the press, 14% knew that it protects freedom of association and only 6% knew that it protects the right to petition the government for grievances.
 Yet another survey conducted by the Annenberg Public Policy Center found that 37% of Americans could not even name one right protected under the First Amendment.
 Back in 2006, one in four Americans could name one right, but more than half could name at least two members of the cartoon family, the Simpsons.

-This past summer, the Supreme Court handed down quite a few controversial decisions.
-These included Obergefell v.
+These include Obergefell v.
 Hodges, which legalized same-sex marriage in all 50 states.
 As expected, many on the right were quick to criticize the Court.
 But the Supreme Court isn't a newbie.
-Justices, past and present, have handed down disruptive decisions.
+Justices, both past and present, have handed down disruptive decisions.

 But these decisions, while irrevocable, are not exactly permanent.